shvkhzod/portfolio2/src/lib/books/books.md

 ## 2024

+### Adibus Soniy
+Category: Non-Fiction
+16 page book that explains the core things that young learner should know
+Rating: 9.5/10

 ### Sense and Sensibility
 Category: Fiction
 Subtitle: Story of 2 sisters, one is sensible and the other is emotional.
 In short, it is about love, marriage and money.